Collier Prosthetic Patient Care — How to Choose a Prosthetist

 All of our caring and compassionate practitioners make patient care their first priority.
-Their experience spans working with all types of amputations, navigating the insurance maze and creating long-term care plans.
-They care for most patients over many years for ongoing support, adapting to physical changes and device adjustments or upgrades.
+Their experience spans working with all types of limb loss, amputations and cognital defects.

 George Villarruel, CP, leads our Prosthetics team with over 25 years of experience.

 George is an American Board Certified Prosthetist focused solely in the practice of prosthetics.
-At Collier, he is responsible for leading the team that oversees patients with lower and upper extremity limb loss and congenital deformities.
-George carries a degree in psychology, which helps him understand his patients point of view while guiding them through their care plan.
+At Collier, he is responsible for leading the prosthetic team that oversees patients with lower and upper extremity limb loss and congenital deformities.
+George carries a degree in psychology, which helps him understand his patients point of view and how to guide them through their care plan.
 George has years of experience with Shriners Hospitals treating children of all ages with a variety of conditions.

 We take pride in our country and the men and women who have served in the military.
 It is an honor to help these individuals realize their full potential.